sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/10-SQL-Data-Manipulation-Language/1-INSERT.md

 Note:
 - Column names can be omitted, i.e. just table name is enough if you're adding complete rows values (i.e. all columns).
+- Column order can be changed in the query (table column order is unaffected of course).